YouSysAdmin/kv/README.md

 - `kv delete key <key>|<key@bucket>` – Delete a key
 - `kv delete bucket <bucket>` – Delete a bucket
 - `kv version` – Show version information
+- `kv import ssm` – Import KV from the AWS SSM service

 The `kv list keys` command lists only keys in a bucket.
 You can use the `--values` flag to decrypt values and output them in `key:value` format.
 You can also use the `--json` flag to format the output as JSON.